sausheong/blog/content/posts/pi4-dev-ipadpro.md

 *Seeing your Pi4 files from the File app*

 ### Code editors
-I don’t use code editors on my iPad because none of the ones I’ve used fit into my normal coding workflow.
+I don’t use code editors on my iPad Pro because none of the ones I’ve used fit into my normal coding workflow.
 Specifically when I write code or make changes to code, I expect  the changes to be saved.
 Unfortunately most of the code editors I have tried before requires a secondary step of syncing the files to the server, which really breaks my flow.

 There are a couple of exceptions, especially Kodex, which allows me to use the Files app to connect to a Samba server on the Pi4 and it works reasonably well.
 However I don’t like the interface (yes, I’m picky) so that was it.
 Having said that though, I haven’t tried the more popular code editors yet like Coda or Buffer essentially because I’m not confident that they will be worth it.